LinuxForHealth/x12/repo-docs/DESIGN.md

 grouping typically adds additional validation constraints to each segment.
 A segment in one loop typically utilizes different field constraints than it does in another.

-For example, the `HL` segment's hierarchical level code, or `HL03`, is used within the Eligibility (270) transaction to specify the beginning of a new hierarchical record.
+For example, the `HL` segment's hierarchical level code field, or `HL03`, is used within the Eligibility (270) transaction to specify the beginning of a new hierarchical record.
 The permitted values for the `HL03` field differ based on which loop the segment is in.